The Seminary of the Christian Community in North America

 The training toward priesthood is a three-year program.
 Two years of course work is followed in the third year by internships in congregations, hospitals or other social institutions, here or abroad.
 The final semester prepares candidates for ordination.
 Acceptance into each semester is based on conversation and evaluation of the student together with the seminary leadership.
 There is no grading system, but after each semester both the student and the seminary leadership decide whether the student should continue with the training.
 Study at the seminary is no guarantee of acceptance into the ordination semester.

-Fall Semester: $3,900 (13 weeks) The training begins with the fall semester, middle of September to the middle of December
+Fall Semester: $3,900 (13 weeks) The training begins with the fall semester which runs from mid-September to mid-December.

 Tuition, room and weekday breakfasts are included.
 Fees must be paid in full at the beginning of the semester, unless arrangements to pay in monthly installments are made in advance.
 Scholarship funds are limited, especially in the first two semesters.
 Saturdays are left open for some part-time work.
 Students live together in a dorm situation.
 We will assist foreign applicants in obtaining a visa from the American General Consulate in their country.
 U.S. citizens should have a valid passport.